WHAT EXPERTS SAY

 self-tought intermediate piano student - 2012

-“Up to the age of 20 years old, I never studied nor touched a musical instrument before, and I saw the piano only as a great dream never to be accomplished.
-But now, thanks to this method and to a pianist-composer able to bring out what you really are and all the music that you have within and that you didn’t know you had because you never had a chance to realise, I can honestly say to have set great achievements and that allow me still today not to be discouraged and to believe in myself, always!"
+“Up to the age of 20, I never studied nor touched a musical instrument, and I saw the piano only as a great dream never to be accomplished.
+But now, thanks to this method and to a pianist-composer able to bring out what you really are and all the music that you have within, and that you didn’t know you had because you never had a chance to realise, I can honestly say to have set great achievements and that still allows me today not to be discouraged and to believe in myself, always!"

 bartender - 2012

 “My two children aged 11 and 16 have composed via Brainarm from 9/2012 to 7/2013.
 Thanks to Guido Mallardi’s expertise my children have grown musically.
 He has applied successfully the Brainarm method developed by himself so that my sons have composed some pieces that have been very appreciated when played at the concerts."